-Decades later, David Whyte’s words of wisdom helped me understand the belief that I should be figuring things out entirely on my own, is not unique to me.
-“Help is strangely something we want to do without, as if the very idea disturbs, and blurs the boundaries of our individual endeavors as if we cannot face how much we need in order to go on,” Whyte shares.
+Decades later, David Whyte’s words of wisdom — “Help is strangely something we want to do without as if the very idea disturbs, and blurs the boundaries of our individual endeavors as if we cannot face how much we need in order to go on,” — helped me understand the belief that I should be figuring things out entirely on my own, is not unique to me.

-The belief that anything worth doing must largely be done alone, had me experiencing a tsunami of self-doubt, confusion, and emotional upheaval in my 40’s.
-When I would ask myself the reliable question, “How do I make it happen?”, all I heard back in return was silence.
-Sometimes, I’d hear mean, judgemental voices, but most often, I’d hear silence.
+The belief that anything worth doing must largely be done alone had me experiencing a tsunami of self-doubt, confusion, and emotional upheaval in my 40s.
+When I asked myself the reliable question, “How do I make it happen?” all I heard back in return was silence.
+Sometimes, I’d listen to mean, judgemental voices, but most often, I’d hear silence.

-As a Professional Coach, this is what I know to be true for sure.
-Not much happens when we work in isolation, however, with the right partners, anything is possible.
+As a Professional Coach, this is what I know is true.
+Only a little happens when we work in isolation.
+However, with the right partners, anything is possible.

-How would your life change, and what might be possible for you, if every time you face a question, challenge, and desire, you ask, “Who do I need to talk to?”.
-In my experience, a professional mentor, therapist, counselor or coach is a better choice to help us than our friends and family.
+How would your life change, and what might be possible for you if every time you face a question, challenge, and desire, you ask, “Who do I need to talk to?”
+In my experience, a professional mentor, therapist, counselor, or coach is a better choice to help us than our friends and family.
 A professional, ideally, has no agenda other than supporting you to gain clarity and take steps to achieve your unique goals.
-Our friends and family, loving and trustworthy as they are, cannot help but bring their own history and beliefs into the conversation.
+Our friends and family, loving and trustworthy as they are, cannot help but bring their history and beliefs into the conversation.